jess685/start-up/README.md

 ## WebSocket
 As each user takes the quiz, their results are broadcast to all other users.
    For this deliverable I used webSocket to update the results on the frontend in realtime.
-   Backend listens for WebSocket connection
+   Backend listens for WebSocket connection.
-   Frontend makes WebSocket connection
+   Frontend makes WebSocket connection.
-   Data sent over WebSocket connection
+   Data sent over WebSocket connection.
    WebSocket data displayed - Recent user results display in realtime.